 The best option would be to avoid the foreclosure process altogether and negotiate a sale of your property before you get to the point of missing payments on your loan.
 Selling to a cash home buyer like Homesmith could be the best answer depending on your situation.

 If you are ready to sell your house in Ohio, we’d love to make you a fair, no-obligation and no-hassle cash offer on your house.
-We’re professional Columbus OH home buyers and we offer cash for houses in Ohio.
+We’re local professional Columbus home buyers and we offer cash for houses throughout the Buckeye State.
 We can close quickly (in as little as 7 days if you wanted to) which would save you thousands of dollars vs. trying to sell the house yourself and waiting for months.